eliasrhoden/eliasrhoden.github.io/_posts/2021-10-30-F1 Fantasy optimization.md

 $$

 Lastly we want to formulate the points scored by the lineup, what we actually want to maximize.
-It is very similar to how we formulated the budget constraint, assuming that each driver and team have scored $P^D_i$ and $P^T_i$ respectively.
+It is very similar to how we formulated the budget constraint, assuming that each driver and team have scored $$P^D_i$$ and $$P^T_i$$ respectively.
-Then the cost to maximize $J$ is
+Then the cost to maximize $$J$$ is

 $$